 When my daughter began dating, it was me figuring out when she’d actually be allowed to go out in a car with someone and what her curfew would be.
 It was also me telling the first boy she drove with that I had a hunting knife I kept by my bed, and that I wouldn’t hesitate to use it if she came to any harm in that car.
 I thought it was the sort of thing a dad might say, or actually, it turns out it’s exactly the sort of thing I might have said anyway.
 Go figure.

-With my youngest son, I tried to think about what sort of things maybe his dad would have done with him.
+With my youngest son, I tried to think about what sort of things his dad might have done with him.
 I felt like he, most of all, had been gypped by not having his father in his life really, although it was certainly true for them all.
 The others got a decent chunk of time with him, although obviously less and less as the ages went down.
 He was fortunate to have three devoted older siblings to help steer the way, too.

 I tried to do things like go out and kick the soccer ball around with him, but that’s about as far as my sports abilities would carry me.
 So I focused on movies that I thought his dad would certainly have shared with him and introduced him to buddy-cop movies like the “Lethal Weapon” series, “Beverly Hills Cop,” and the “Die Hard” movies.
-His father was a huge fan of “The Godfather” and movies with Al Pacino or Robert DeNiro, so I was sure he was knew those as well.
+His father was a huge fan of “The Godfather” and movies with Al Pacino or Robert DeNiro, so I was sure he also knew those as well.
 Then there was “The Deer Hunter,” a movie that his father absolutely loved.
 As time went by, he and I went to the movies together a lot, and it usually involved action movies that I normally wouldn’t have chosen and ended up really liking a lot.
 I learned to like “Star Wars” all over again and this time around I actually got to know every character pretty well, spending a lot of time debating about plots and characters and also got to know who the various comic book superheroes were, too, something I really knew nothing about prior.

 Mostly, I’ve tried to raise all of my kids to be good people; people that have respect for themselves and others as well.
 I want them to be strong in the face of what life hands them and appreciative of the blessings they now have and will continue to receive.
 I want them to understand that love should add value to their lives, not pain; that good relationships are worth fighting for, not constantly fighting in; and that the care they have for themselves and others will determine the quality of life they live.